 Simulation models can also be used to identify potential perfect storms.
 Potential perfect storms can be identified by altering the input quantities, picking extreme rare values of the input variables to see how these influence the output, like a sensitivity analysis.
 The challenge here is to pick the combination of unlikely (rare) input variables that will give an extreme impact/outcome.
 We also need to make sure that the combinations of input values actually are rare or unlikely, meaning that the estimation of an input value as unlikely/rare needs to be based on strong background knowledge.
 This means that the epistemic uncertainty related to the frequentist probability of a specific extreme input quantity has to be negligible.
 We need to know how much and with what frequency the input variable can vary.
 A simulation model can then be very useful for understanding how combinations might lead to extreme outputs.
-At the same time, it is unlikely that anything will be done to reduce the domain of these events, as the probability (relative frequency) of them occurring is extremely low (according to definition of perfect storm), and the estimation of that probability (relative frequency) is built on strong knowledge.
+At the same time, it is unlikely that anything will be done to reduce the domain of these events, as the probability (relative frequency) of them occurring is extremely low (according to the definition of perfect storm), and the estimation of that probability (relative frequency) is built on strong knowledge.

-The present paper will use an example from the US power system to show how a simulation model can be used to uncover scenarios that were unknown before the simulations were carried out.
-The example that we will use utilizes a verified and validated simulation model for predicting power outages caused by hurricanes in the US; see Beck et al.(0), Han et al.(0), Han et al.(0), Nateghi et al.(0) Guikema et al.(0), and Quiring et al.(0).
-A power outage is defined as an event where one or more costumers loose power (0)(0).
-The model is built on data from 12 previous hurricanes and uses factors such as gust wind speed, the duration of winds above 20 m/s, and population density in a validated statistical model to predict power outages.
-We will use simulations to identify potential combinations of hurricane tracks and wind speeds that have not been experienced before yet have potentially extreme (surprising) consequences in terms of power outages.
+The present article will use an example from the U.S. power system to show how a simulation model can be used to uncover scenarios that were unknown before the simulations were carried out.
+The example that we will use utilizes a verified and validated simulation model for predicting power outages caused by hurricanes in the United States; see Beck et al.,(7) Han et al.,^(21,22) Nateghi et al.,(23) Guikema et al.,(9) and Quiring et al.(24) A power outage is defined as an event where one or more customers lose power.^(21,22) The model is built on data from 12 previous hurricanes and uses factors such as gust wind speed, the duration of winds above 20 m/s, and population density in a validated statistical model to predict power outages.
+We will use simulations to identify potential combinations of hurricane tracks and wind speeds that have not been experienced yet and have potentially extreme (surprising) consequences in terms of power outages.